ovh/docs/pages/web/web-paas/configuration-app/multi-app/guide.en-ie.md

 Web PaaS supports building multiple applications per project (for example RESTful web services with a front-end, or a main website and a blog).
-For resource allocation reasons, however, that is not supported on Standard plan.
+For resource allocation reasons, however, that is not supported on Start plan.

 > [!primary]
 >